CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Introduction

 Deep learning entered the medical image analysis field~\cite{Greenspan_TMI_2016}, quickly followed by the image reconstruction one~\cite{Wang_ACCESS_2016,Wang_TMI_2018}, with tight links to inverse problems~\cite{Jin_TIP_2017,McCann_SPM_2017,Gupta_TMI_2018,Lucas_SPM_2018}.
 As \gls{us} imaging is achieved through a sophisticated signal processing pipeline, deep learning-based components may be introduced at many stages of this process~\cite{vanSloun_JPROC_2020}.
-The first application appears to date back to 1990 with a pre-beamforming aberration correction method based on a multi-layer fully-connected neural network~\cite{Nikoonahad_EL_1990}.
-In recent years, different strategies have been proposed for post-beamforming speckle reduction~\cite{Vedula_ARXIV_2017,Dietrichson_IUS_2018,Hyun_UFFC_2019} or to mimic the post-processing of clinical scanners~\cite{Huang_TMI_2020}.
-End-to-end reconstruction methods were also proposed for removing off-axis artifacts~\cite{Luchies_TMI_2018}, to learn the weights of an adaptive beamformer~\cite{Luijten_ICASSP_2019}, or for segmenting anechoic cysts~\cite{Nair_ICASSP_2018}.
-Image-to-image restoration techniques were proposed to enhance low-quality images~\cite{Perdios_IUS_2018,Mishra_SPL_2019}, to learn an optimal compounding operation from a reduced number of insonifications~\cite{Gasse_UFFC_2017,Zhou_UFFC_2018}, or for super-resolution in the context of \gls{us} localization microscopy~\cite{vanSloun_ICASSP_2019}.
+Different strategies relying on \glspl{cnn} have been proposed for post-beamforming speckle reduction~\cite{Vedula_ARXIV_2017,Dietrichson_IUS_2018,Hyun_UFFC_2019} or for mimicking the post-processing of clinical scanners~\cite{Huang_TMI_2020}.
+Fully connected neural networks operating on beamformed signals were proposed to remove off-axis artifacts~\cite{Luchies_TMI_2018} or to learn the apodization weights of an adaptive beamformer~\cite{Luijten_TMI_2020}.
+An end-to-end \gls{cnn}-based method was proposed for segmenting anechoic cysts from raw element data directly~\cite{Nair_UFFC_2020}.
+Restoration techniques using \glspl{cnn} were proposed to enhance low-quality images~\cite{Perdios_IUS_2018,Mishra_SPL_2019}, to learn a compounding operation from a reduced number of insonifications~\cite{Gasse_UFFC_2017,Zhou_UFFC_2018}, or for super-resolution in the context of \gls{us} localization microscopy~\cite{vanSloun_ICASSP_2019}.